 - Drug testing and drug abuse classes

 The maximum period of supervision is two years.
 During that time, if you fail to follow the guidelines or are under arrest for committing another offense, you will be removed from ARD and will have to go to trial for the original crime.

-Once you successfully completed the program, your charges will be dismissed, and you can file a petition with the court to have your record immediately expunged.
+Once you successfully complete the program, your charges will be dismissed, and you can file a petition with the court to have your record immediately expunged.
 Thanks to the ARD program, you can still say you have never been accused of committing a crime.